mollie/mollie-api-node/README.md

 ## Contributing

 Want to help us make our API client even better?
 We take [pull requests](https://github.com/mollie/mollie-api-node/pulls), sure.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup, our commit conventions, and the release process.

 But how would you like to contribute to a technology oriented organization?
 Mollie is hiring developers and system engineers.
 [Check out our vacancies](https://jobs.mollie.com/) or [get in touch](mailto:personeel@mollie.com).

 ## License